DeepRank/deeprank2/docs/features.md

 - `irc_nonpolar_nonpolar`, `irc_nonpolar_polar`, `irc_nonpolar_negative`, `irc_nonpolar_positive`, `irc_polar_polar`, `irc_polar_negative`, `irc_polar_positive`, `irc_negative_negative`, `irc_positive_positive`, `irc_negative_positive`: As above, but for specific residue polarity pairings.

-## Edge features
+## Default edge features

-### `deeprankcore.features.contact`
+### Contact features: `deeprankcore.features.contact`

-- `same_res`: Only for atomic graph, 1 if the edge connects two atoms beloging to the same residue, otherwise 0.
-- `same_chain`: 1 if the edge connects two molecules beloging to the same chain, otherwise 0.
+These features relate to relationships between individual nodes.
+For atomic graphs, when features relate to residues then _all_ atoms of one residue receive the feature value for that residue.

+#### Distance:
-- `distance`: Interatomic distance between atoms in Ångström.
-It is computed from the xyz atomic coordinates taken from the .pdb file.
-In the residue graph case, the minimum distance between the atoms of the first residue and the atoms from the second one is considered.
-Float value.
+- `distance`: Interatomic distance between atoms in Å, computed from the xyz atomic coordinates taken from the .pdb file (float).
+For residue graphs, the the minimum distance between any atom of each residues is used.

-- `covalent`: 1 if there is a covalent bond between the two molecules, otherwise 0.
-A bond is considered covalent if its length is less than 2.1 Ångström.
-- `electrostatic`: Coulomb (electrostatic) potential, given the interatomic distance/s and charge/s of the atoms.
-There's no distance cutoff here.
-The radius of influence is assumed to infinite.
-Float value.
+#### Structural features:
+- `same_chain`: Boolean indicating whether the edge connects nodes belonging to the same chain (1) or separate chains (0).
+- `same_res`: Boolean indicating whether atoms belong to the same residue (1) or separate residues (0).
+Only used in atomic graphs.
+- `covalent`: Boolean indicating whether nodes are covalently bound (1) or not (0).
+Note that covalency is not directly assessed, but any edge with a maximum distance of 2.1 Å is considered covalent.

+#### Nonbond energies:
+These features measure nonbond energy potentials between nodes.
+For residue graphs, the pairwise sum of potentials for all atoms from each residue is used.
+Note that no distance cutoff is used and the radius of influence is assumed to be infinite (although edges are only assigned within a given cutoff radius when graphs are created).
+- `electrostatic`: Electrostatic potential (also known as Coulomb potential) between two nodes, calculated using interatomic distances and charges of each atom (float).
-- `vanderwaals`: Lennard-Jones potentials, given interatomic distance/s and a list of atoms with vanderwaals parameters.
-There's no distance cutoff here.
-The radius of influence is assumed to infinite.
-Float value.
+- `vanderwaals`: Van der Waals potential (also known as Lennard-Jones potential) between two nodes, calculated using interatomic distance/s and a list of atoms with vanderwaals parameters (`deeprankcore.domain.forcefield.protein-allhdg5-4_new`).